MANGROVE RESTORATION AS A NATURE-BASED SOLUTION IN BIOSPHERE RESERVES IN LATIN AMERICA AND THE CARIBBEAN (MangRes Project).

 “Restauración de manglares como solución basada en la naturaleza en reservas de biosfera latinoamericanas y del Caribe”

 Mangroves are one of the most productive ecosystems of the biosphere.
 They provide a range of ecosystem services for the coastal communities.
-They shelter marine life and reserve the critical habitat thus protecting biodiversity.
+They shelter marine life and reserve the critical habitat, thus protecting biodiversity.
 They defend the coast from erosion by dissipating wave energy and storm surges.
-They have the ability to capture and store carbon.
+They can capture and store carbon.
 Moreover, the mangroves play an essential role in the local livelihood.
-The importance of mangroves has been recognised globally and substantial effort is being invested in reserving these areas.
-The FUST Mangrove project is officially launched in August 2022 and will entail combining local community knowledge and scientific expertise from the outset.
+The importance of mangroves has been recognised globally and substantial effort is being invested in preserving these areas.
+The FUST Mangrove project was officially launched in August 2022, integrating local knowledge and scientific expertise from the outset.

-The three-year project seeks to work in six biosphere reserves: Seaflower (Colombia), Península de Guanahacabibes (Cuba), La Encrucijada (Mexico), Macizo del Cajas (Ecuador), Darién (Panama) and Noroeste Amotapes-Manglares (Peru).
+The three-year project worked in six biosphere reserves: Seaflower (Colombia), Península de Guanahacabibes (Cuba), La Encrucijada (Mexico), Macizo del Cajas (Ecuador), Darién (Panama), and Noroeste Amotapes-Manglares (Peru).
 The project aims for three main objectives:

 Five components of the project